legacysurvey/legacysurvey/pages/dr2/description.rst

 maximum size for cutouts (in number of pixels) is 512.
 Pixscale=0.262 will return (approximately) the native DECam pixels.

+See also the `list of the URL/cutout patterns that are supported by the viewer`_.

+.. _`list of the URL/cutout patterns that are supported by the viewer`: https://www.legacysurvey.org/viewer/urls
 .. _`files`: ../files
 .. _`the Sky viewer`: https://www.legacysurvey.org/viewer
 .. _`the NOAO portal`: http://portal-nvo.noao.edu/